Home » Blog » Destinations » Best Things To Do In New Zealand’s North Island

 Marvel at the mud pools, Champagne Pools and Devils Bath.
 Great to spend the morning before exploring the rest of Rotorua and watching an ancient Maori war dance, the Haka.

-Cruise The Huka Falls
+4. Visit Lake Taupo & Cruise The Huka Falls

 In Maori, Huka actually means ‘foam' and you will know why when you arrive at the falls.
 You can actually walk there in 2hrs return from Taupo too.

-Fingers crossed, you'll catch a sunny day, as this is when the falls are showing off their amazing crystal clear blue colour.
+Fingers crossed, you'll catch a sunny day, as this is when the falls are showing off their amazing crystal-clear blue colour.

-Get adventurous and jump on of the fast Huka Falls jet boats spinning you down the white water.
+Get adventurous and jump on one of the fast Huka Falls jet boats spinning you down the white water.
 It's hell fun!

 As the second largest lake on New Zealand's North Island, Lake Rotorua was formed from a volcanic crater.
 If Queenstown is the adventure capital of the South Island, Rotorua would probably hold the line of New Zealand's North Island.

-No matter if you like kayaking, mountain biking, fishing, golf, wellness, parasailing, hiking, you can surely do it all here!
+No matter if you like kayaking, mountain biking, fishing, golf, wellness, parasailing, or hiking, you can surely do it all here!

 Lake Rotorua counts to the Bay of Plenty area and is best viewed from high up.
 I recommend you visit Skyline Rotorua, take a gondola to the top, have a coffee enjoying the view up there and then race down the hill with the Luge.
 It's like a go-cart!